smyk07/vinotes/README.md

 Follow the below steps:

 1. Create an issue for a feature.
-2. Fork the repo, add describe the feature in `todo.md`.
+2. Fork the repo, describe the feature in `todo.md`.
 3. After the feature is properly implemented, create a pull request.